sourcegraph/sourcegraph-public-snapshot/docs/glossary.md

 ### [universal-ctags](https://github.com/universal-ctags/ctags)

-A program which reads source files and generates indexes of symbols from them, used by [zoekt](#zoekt) to improve search ranking.
+A program which reads source files and generates indexes of symbols from them.
+Used by Sourcegraph for a symbol service.
+Could also be used by [zoekt](#zoekt) to improve search ranking, but isn't currently.

 ### [VSCode](https://code.visualstudio.com/)